FGRibreau/mixpanel_export_people/README.md

-Export Mixpanel people to CSV
+Export Mixpanel people properties to an Excel Compatible CSV
 ------------------

 A bookmarklet that exports an Excel compatible CSV of the first 1000 people (with all their properties) from `Mixpanel > People > Explore`.